 When I graduated from an art school in 2004, I wasn’t sure if I was an artist, yet.
 I didn’t have a show lined up, I wasn’t confident in the body of work I was making, I didn’t have the connections to the scene.
 Looking back, I wish someone told me “Hey.
 You are an artist.”
-If a single person has been supportive of my work, it would have helped me to consider myself an artist.
-So, today, I’d like to tell you
+If a single person had been supportive of my work, it would have helped me to consider myself an artist.
+So, today, I’d like to tell you –

 You are an artist.
 I approve and support.
 If anyone has a problem with you being an artist, they can come to me.
 I will fight back.

-Few other things I wish someone told me when I began to make art.
+A few other things I wish someone told me when I began to make art.

 - Invest in your art practice.
 Be generous with time and attention to your art.
 Take care of what you create.
 Be proud of it.
 Respect yourself as an artist.
 Everything you make is a culmination of many years of search.

 - Start a community of your own.
 Name it and own it.
 The chances of you finding a community and being part of it, and feeling like you are at the center of it, is slim.
 Starting one might be easier than finding one.

 - Build your own breakthrough.
 The recognition does not come from the outside.
 It happens when you are ready for it and the world is always curious.

 - The success of making art is not based on sales, fame, following, but if you can connect with others through your art.

 - Art is work.
 Very hard work and difficult work to dedicated your self to.
 The work may not compensate monetarily or bring immediate recognition easily.